dragoscops/workflow-trigger-wait/README.md

   - `trigger-and-wait` (default): Triggers the workflow and waits for it to complete.
   - `trigger-only`: Triggers the workflow without waiting for its completion.
   - `wait-only`: Waits for the completion of a specific workflow using its `run_id`.
+- **Filter Runs by Pattern:** Use `runPattern` to filter workflow runs based on the run name using string matching or regular expressions.
 - **Configurable Inputs:** Dynamic inputs allow for customizable and flexible behavior.
 - **Robust Error Handling:**
   - Use `no_throw` to suppress errors and capture them in outputs.